manuel-serrano/hiphop/doc/debug.md

   reaction, and sets its value to a JavaScript object corresponding to the given JSON representation.

-# Symbolic debugger
+# Symbolic web debugger

-Note that Hop must be started with `-g` option to enable the web symbolic debugger.
+A symbolic web debugger is also provided by Hiphop.js.
+When a batch interpreter is started, a Hop service is exported to the path `/hop/debug`.
+This web page will display the AST of the program.

+As pretty printer of the batch, selected instructions will be display in red.
+The web debugger is automatically updated at each reaction.

 # Hack Hiphop.js